bacongobbler/portfolio/README.md

 # Objective

-My objective is to work long-term with a company as a Automation Engineer or Software Developer.
+My objective is to work long-term with a company as a Site Reliability Engineer (SRE) or Software Engineer.

 # Technical Skills